-Our church is led by a pastoral team of three plus our music & arts minister, parish associates and administrative staff.
+Our church is led by a pastoral team of four plus our music & arts minister, parish associates and administrative staff.

 The Kirk’s Governance structure assigns governance and ministry decisions to appropriate bodies and staff.